 A general approach for data retrieval is outlined in the chart below.

 Prior to data retrieval, there may be known or potential safety issues that need detailed investigation.
-Information from pre-clinical studies, clinical trials post-marketing surveillance, class effects of similar products, and regulatory queries may identify areas of possible focus; these may affect the strategy for aggregating search terms, the methodology, and the way data are displayed.
+Information from pre-clinical studies, clinical trials, post-marketing surveillance, class effects of similar products, and regulatory queries may identify areas of possible focus; these may affect the strategy for aggregating search terms, the methodology, and the way data are displayed.

 Be aware of database characteristics, organisation-specific data entry conventions, data sources, the size of the database, and the version of MedDRA used for coding all data.
 Archived searches may be available to the user, especially those used in pharmacovigilance; these may be suitable for use if updated.